The Death of Koschei the Deathless: Hungary

 In a Hungarian variant, Fekete saskirály ("Black Eagle King"), a prince and his wife move to her father's castle.
 When the prince explores the castle, he opens a door and finds a man nailed to a cross.
 The prisoner introduces himself as "Black Eagle King" and begs for water to drink.
 The prince helps him, and he escapes, taking the princess with him.

-In another Hungarian tale, Királyfi Jankó ("The King's Son, Jankó"), Jankó journeys with a talking horse to visit his brothers-in-law: a toad, the "saskirá" (Eagle King) and the "hollókirá" (Raven King).
+In another Hungarian tale, Királyfi Jankó ("The King's Son, Jankó"), Jankó journeys with a talking horse to visit his brothers-in-law: a toad, the "saskirály" (Eagle King) and the "hollókirály" (Raven King).
 They advice Jankó on how to find "the world's most beautiful woman", who Jankó intends to marry.
 He finds her, they marry, and he moves to her kingdom.
 When Jankó explores the castle, he finds a room where a many-headed dragon is imprisoned with golden chains.
 The prince helps the dragon regain his strength and it escapes, taking the prince's wife with him.

 In another Hungarian variant, A Szélördög ("The Wind Devil"), a dying king's last wish is for his sons to wed their sisters to whoever passes by their castle.
 The youngest prince fulfills his father's wishes by marrying his sisters to a beggar, a wolf, a serpent and a gerbil.
 Later on, the prince marries a foreign princess, opens a door in her palace and releases the Wind Devil.

 In a Hungarian tale published by Nándor Pogány, The Magic Cherry-Tree, a king is dying and only the cherries that grow on the top of a huge tree can cure him.
 A shepherd volunteers to climb up the tree to get them.
 After a while, he arrives at a diamond meadow and meets a princess sitting on a throne of opal and gems.
 After several adventures, they marry and she gives him the keys to the rooms in her castle.
 When he opens a door, he finds a twelve-headed dragon chained to the wall.
 The dragon asks the shepherd to release him, which the human does.
 After this, the dragon kidnaps the princess and the shepherd goes after him with the help of a golden-maned horse.